-- 5.1 It is generally accepted that should the Chairman of a Committee be absent for any reason then the Vice-Chairman will assume the role. - 5.1 The main role of a chairman of a committee is to: - (a) to ensure the effective conduct of meetings and open and transparent decision making. - (b) to chair meetings in a clear, disciplined and fair manner, making sure that decisions are made using the correct protocols and in a way which demonstrates high standards of behaviour and ethics and in accordance with the constitution. - (c) to ensure that the Committee fulfils its lead the Council's activities in relation to those functions covered by the Committee in accordance with its the Terms of Reference. - (a)(d) to provide confident and effective management of meetings facilitating inclusivity, participation and effective decision making.; - (b) chair meetings of the committee; - (ee) ensure that the Committee deals with its functions in a fair and proper manner having regard to the Council's policies and statutory provisions relating thereto; - (d) ensure that mechanisms are put in place to measure regularly the efficiency and quality of the arrangements for dealing with the functions of the committee; - (e) ensure that the rules relating to declaration of interests are complied with: - (f) to liaise with appropriate senior officers to ensure that appropriate member training programmes and seminars are arranged; - (g) act as spokesman for the committee; and - (h) oversee the preparation of the business for consideration by the Committee. - 6.
-CHAIRMAN OF A REGULATORY OR NON-EXECUTIVE COMMITTEE
+It is generally accepted that should the Chairman of a Committee be absent for any reason then the Vice-Chairman will assume the role.

+- 5.1 The main role of a chairman of a committee is to: - (a) to ensure the effective conduct of meetings and open and transparent decision making; - (b) to chair meetings in a clear, disciplined and fair manner, making sure that decisions are made using the correct protocols and in a way which demonstrates high standards of behaviour and ethics and in accordance with the Constitution; - (c) to ensure that the Committee fulfils its Terms of Reference; - (d) to provide confident and effective management of meetings facilitating inclusivity, participation and effective decision making; - (e) ensure that the Committee deals with its functions in a fair and proper manner having regard to the Council's policies and statutory provisions relating thereto; - (f) to liaise with appropriate senior officers to ensure that appropriate member training programmes and seminars are arranged; - (g) act as spokesman for the committee; and - (h) oversee the preparation of the business for consideration by the Committee.